 The Twittersphere was pretty riled up yesterday about the news that Saudi Arabian Airlines may introduce gender segregation on their flights.
-Well, it turns out this was more or less made up by an overzealous Twitter user who was trying to make the day more interesting.
+Well, it turns out this was made up by an overzealous Twitter user who was trying to make the day more interesting.
 What I found interesting was how quickly the discussion became racist.
-On one side were people who didn’t understand Middle Eastern culture and wrote it off as “backwards,” followed by accusations of misogyny and a general condemnation of Islam and Arab culture.
+On one side were people who didn’t understand Middle Eastern culture and wrote it off as “backwards”.
+This was followed by accusations of misogyny and a general condemnation of Islam and Arab culture.

 As for the idea that gender segregation stems from men viewing women as inferior, I find that notion ridiculous.
 There is a tendency to vilify men in this situation and misconstrue their intentions.
-A perfect example of this was the story a few months back about the Haredi men who held up an El Al flight because they did not want to sit next to women.
+A perfect example of this was the story about the Haredi men who held up an El Al flight because they did not want to sit next to women.
 Shortly after the incident, one of the women wrote about her experience in the Huffington Post.
-She took the incident to be a personal attack, branding the men as misogynistic, which I found really unfair and dramatic.
+She took the incident very personal, branding the men as misogynistic, which I found really unfair and dramatic.
 The way I saw it, it wasn’t personal nor was it sexist or misogynistic.
 It was about safety and maintaining a social order – not at the expense of women but for their benefit.

 Those are my two cents on the subject.
 Some of you will probably disagree with me.
 By all means, feel free to let me know in the comment section.
 As usual, if you want to be heard, please keep it civil.